 There are lots of ways to read Joyce, and really, none of them are conventional.

-These examples are but the tip of the berg; there are far too many to give this practice an extensive overview here.
-I’ll therefore focus this blogpost on a Reverse-Reading I discovered a while back of a single short story, the second in the Dubliners collection – An Encounter.
+I discovered a pretty amazing Reverse-Reading of my own a while back – it’s of a single short story, the second in the Dubliners collection – An Encounter.
 The story itself is a short and simple read – one of the quickest in the book – and while it is celebrated for its visceral depiction of youthful awakenings, it’s often misunderstood as one of the “lesser” Dubliners installments, generally when compared to Araby, A Little Cloud, The Dead, etc. A straightforward Reverse-Reading of An Encounter from a Wakean should hopefully – well – reverse this misconception.

 So why is this story so often marginalized?
 Most complaints center around the seeming lack of structure.
 An Encounter is a bit of a structural salmagundi for non-Wake readers; as John Wyse Jackson and Bernard McGinley so well observe (p.
 20):